hbr/alba-lang-description/docs/introduction.md

 compile to.
 All the glueing of the semantics of the Albatross language and the semantics of the target language is hidden to the user.

-Albatross allow to write functional, imperative and concurrent code within the same language.
+Albatross allows to write functional, imperative and concurrent code within the same language.
 Its syntax is similar to mainstream object oriented languages familiar to todays programmers.